WHAT IS THAT IN YOUR HAND?

-However, in order to convince Moses that God had already equipped and anointed him for the mission he was called to undertake, God said to him, “What is that in your hand?”
+However, to convince Moses that God had already equipped and anointed him for the mission he was called to undertake, God said to him, “What is that in your hand?”
 He said, “A rod.”
 And He said, “Cast it on the ground.”
 So he cast it on the ground, and it became a serpent; and Moses fled from it.”
 (Exo.
 4:2-3 NKJV).

-Afterwards, Moses was asked to pick up his rod again.
+Afterward, Moses was asked to pick up his rod again.
 Then God said to him, “And you shall take this rod in your hand, with which you shall do the signs.”
 (Exo.
 4:17 NKJV).

-Moses returned to Egypt with nothing but his rod in his hand and he did nothing in Egypt without his rod in his hand!
+Moses returned to Egypt with nothing but his rod in his hand, and he did nothing in Egypt without his rod in his hand!

 Like Moses, you already have in your life and hand what God can bless and use to accomplish His divine purpose through you.

 What God has placed in your life and hand is suitable enough to accomplish God’s purpose for your life if you will only present and surrender it to God just as Moses presented and surrendered his rod to God.